felipehcrfernandes/digital-lib/README.md

 - Transaction handling is currently repository-commit based for clarity; a future hardening step would move multi-entity transaction control into the service layer
 - Docker is a likely next step to provide a reproducible runtime environment, reduce machine-specific setup differences, and simplify future deployment and multi-service expansion.
 - Streaming chat responses, tighter response control, and richer UI polish are possible future improvements, but the current implementation intentionally stays simple to demonstrate the integration pattern clearly

+## Future Implementations

+- Cache layer: a cache for frequent read operations could be added with an in-memory strategy or Redis to reduce repeated database reads on high-traffic lookup endpoints.
+It was not implemented yet because the current SQLite-based scope is small and the added infrastructure would outweigh the immediate value.
+- Authentication middleware: an authentication layer could be added through API keys, Basic Auth, or token-based access once a clear identity and authorization model is defined.
+It was left out because the current project does not include login or user-session flows, so adding middleware now would artificial instead of well integrated.
+- Email notifications: reservation-ready, overdue, or reminder notifications could be implemented through an email provider and background processing.
+This was not included in the current version because it would require external service integration, delivery strategy decisions, and retry/error handling beyond the present scope, but i already have prior experience with email automation using IMAP and Outlook-based app integrations.
+- CSV/PDF export: reporting endpoints could be added for operational exports such as book inventory, loan history, or overdue loans.
+This was not implemented yet because the current priority was the core transactional flows, tests, and API quality rather than document generation workflows.

 ## Screenshots